Something for everyone

 Whether you’re a history buff, hot-air-balloon enthusiast or a foodie, Cowra has something to suit all tastes.
 It’s the site of several World War II POW camps, is renowned for its Japanese Gardens, features many wineries and great restaurants, and is the perfect spot from which to go up, up and away!

-Cowra is famous as the site of a mass breakout of Japanese prisoners of war during World War II – one of the most dramatic episodes in Australia's wartime history.
-Today, the town's Japanese Garden is popular, and you can visit the POW camp and war cemeteries.
+Cowra is famous as the site of a mass breakout of Japanese prisoners of war during World War II in 1944 – one of the most dramatic episodes in Australia's wartime history.
+Today, the town's Japanese Garden is popular, and you can visit the POW camps and war cemeteries.

-The region is also acquiring a reputation for its wine and fine food.
-Canowindra, the hot-air ballooning capital of Australia, has a heritage-listed main street, good wineries, olive groves and orchards.
-Grenfell is where the great Australian poet, Henry Lawson, was born.
-It's also a short drive to Weddin Mountains National Park, where you can enjoy bushwalking a long well-marked trails.
+Canowindra, the hot-air-ballooning capital of Australia, has a heritage-listed main street, good wineries, olive groves and orchards.
+The historic mining town of Grenfell is where the great Australian poet, Henry Lawson, was born.
+It's also a short drive to Weddin Mountains National Park, where you can enjoy bushwalking along well-marked trails.